-The goal of the Federal Office of Rural Health Policy (FORHP) Flex Program Workshop is to provide new or existing Flex Program staff an orientation to the Flex Program.
-The FORHP Flex Program Workshop covers multiple topics, including basic critical access hospital finance, quality and performance improvement concepts, information on emergency medical services (EMS), population health and Flex Program core competencies and best practices.
+The goal of the Federal Office of Rural Health Policy's (FORHP) Medicare Rural Hospital Flexibility (Flex) Program Workshop is to provide new or existing Flex Program staff an orientation to the Flex Program.
+The Workshop covers multiple topics including basic critical access hospital (CAH) finance, quality and performance improvement concepts, information on emergency medical services (EMS), population health, and Flex Program core competencies and best practices.
 Each of the sessions will be presented by either staff of the National Rural Health Resource Center (The Center) or a subject matter expert, including speakers from FORHP, the Flex Monitoring Team (FMT) and Rural Quality Improvement Technical Assistance (RQITA).
-All of the speakers have vast knowledge and rural experience in the subject area.
-By the completion of the Workshop, participants will have gained a better understanding of the Flex Program's goals and services available from the Technical Assistance and Services Center (TASC), a program of The Center, to support Flex Program excellence.
+All speakers have vast knowledge and rural experience in various subject areas.
+Upon Workshop completion, participants will also have a better understanding of the Flex Program's goals and services available from the Technical Assistance and Services Center (TASC), a program of National Rural Health Resource Center (The Center), to support Flex Program excellence.

-The FORHP Flex Program Workshop consists of one full day and two half days of training beginning the morning of Tuesday, October 23 and ending early-afternoon on Thursday, October 25.
+The FORHP Flex Program Workshop consists of two full-days and one half-day of training beginning the morning of Tuesday, March 31 and ending late-morning on Thursday, April 2.
 It will be held at the Fitger's Lakefront Hotel in Duluth, Minnesota.
-There is no charge for the workshop; however, states are required to pay lodging and travel expenses which is allowable as part of the Flex grant.
+There is no charge for the workshop; however, attendees are required to pay lodging and travel expenses, allowable as part of the Flex award.